GhostAtom/langgraph-factory-workspace/implementation_task.md

 1. **Setup & Preparation**
    - [ ] Repository setup: Ensure the repository is up-to-date and branch is created for the feature.
-   - [ ] Development environment: Confirm that the local development environment is configured correctly.
+   - [ ] Development environment: Confirm that the development environment is configured correctly.
-   - [ ] Dependencies installation: Verify that all necessary dependencies are installed and up-to-date.
+   - [ ] Dependencies installation: Verify that all necessary dependencies are installed.

 2. **Core Development**
-   - [ ] Implement `/status` endpoint: Create a new endpoint that calculates and returns the system uptime.
+   - [ ] Implement the `/status` endpoint in the application.
-   - [ ] Integrate uptime calculation: Use system libraries or tools to accurately calculate the uptime.
+   - [ ] Calculate system uptime using system libraries or utilities.
-   - [ ] Response formatting: Ensure the response is in a JSON format with a clear structure.
+   - [ ] Format the uptime data into a JSON response.

 3. **Testing & Quality**
    - [ ] Unit tests: Write tests to verify the uptime calculation and endpoint response.
    - [ ] Integration tests: Ensure the endpoint integrates correctly with the existing system.
-   - [ ] Code review: Conduct a thorough review to ensure code quality and adherence to standards.
+   - [ ] Code review: Conduct a peer review to ensure code quality and adherence to standards.

 4. **Deployment**
-   - [ ] Build process: Update the build process to include the new endpoint.
+   - [ ] Build process: Ensure the application builds successfully with the new endpoint.
-   - [ ] Deployment pipeline: Ensure the deployment pipeline is configured to deploy the changes.
+   - [ ] Deployment pipeline: Update the deployment pipeline to include the new feature.
-   - [ ] Monitoring setup: Implement monitoring for the new endpoint to track its usage and performance.
+   - [ ] Monitoring setup: Add monitoring for the new endpoint to track its usage and performance.

 ## Test Cases
-- **Test Case 1**: Request to `/status` endpoint - Expected: Returns uptime in seconds.
+- **Test Case 1**: Request to `/status` endpoint - Expected: JSON response with uptime in seconds.
-- **Test Case 2**: System uptime calculation - Expected: Correct calculation based on system start time.
+- **Test Case 2**: System uptime calculation - Expected: Correct calculation of uptime since the last restart.
-- **Test Case 3**: JSON response format - Expected: Response is in valid JSON format with uptime field.
+- **Test Case 3**: Endpoint availability - Expected: Endpoint should be available and responsive under normal load.

 ## Acceptance Criteria
-- [ ] The `/status` endpoint returns the system uptime in seconds.
+- [ ] The `/status` endpoint returns a JSON object with the system uptime.
-- [ ] The response is in JSON format.
+- [ ] The uptime is calculated accurately and reflects the time since the last system restart.
-- [ ] The endpoint is accessible and performs efficiently under load.
+- [ ] The endpoint is accessible and performs efficiently under expected load conditions.

 ## Technical Requirements
-- **Technology Stack**: Node.js, Express.js (or relevant framework in use)
+- **Technology Stack**: Node.js, Express.js (or relevant framework)
-- **Performance**: The endpoint should respond within 100ms under normal load.
+- **Performance**: The endpoint should respond within 100ms under normal conditions.
 - **Security**: Ensure the endpoint does not expose sensitive information.
-- **Scalability**: The endpoint should handle concurrent requests efficiently.
+- **Scalability**: The solution should handle increased load without degradation in performance.

 ## Risk Assessment
 - **High Risk**: None identified.
-- **Medium Risk**: Incorrect uptime calculation - Mitigation: Use reliable system libraries.
+- **Medium Risk**: Incorrect uptime calculation - Mitigation: Thorough testing and validation.
-- **Low Risk**: Endpoint performance issues - Mitigation: Conduct load testing and optimize code.
+- **Low Risk**: Endpoint performance issues - Mitigation: Performance testing and optimization.

 ## Timeline
 - **Phase 1**: 1 day - Setup & Preparation